cedelmaier/dragonfruit/gromacs/README.md

     gmx wham -it tpr_files.dat -if pull_files.dat -o -hist -unit kCal

 This generates some files that you can then look into for the binding energy!

+## Umbrella Sampling via PLUMED
+Plumed and GROMACS work slightly differently.
+You can look at the online tutorial for plumed (any of the master-classes should work) to understand how this is working.
+Currently I'm running a hybrid design.
+First, the peptide is steered either outside to inside (or the reverse) using PLUMED, and then the actual sampling is done with GROMACS directly.
+This is because the GROMACS system seems to be slightly easier to interpret the 1D umbrella sampling and can be done direclty with gromacs, rather than using PLUMED to generate the final free energy surface files.

+## Metadynamics
+We can also use metadynamics to figure out the free energy of the peptide.
+In this case, I started from an 'equilibrated' state where the peptide is at the surface of the membrane.
+Then, this can be run through PLUMED in a metadynamics simulation.

+Currently, my plumed file looks like this for a neutral-cap monomer.

+	# vim:ft=plumed
+	MOLINFO STRUCTURE=reference.pdb

+	# Figure out the lipid and helix COM coordinates
+	lipid_com: COM ATOMS=313-48624
+	helix_com: COM ATOMS=1-312

+	# Get the Z distance
+	z_dist: DISTANCE ATOMS=lipid_com,helix_com COMPONENTS

+	# Get the alpha value
+	alpha: ALPHARMSD RESIDUES=1-18

+	# Get some end to end alpha helix distance
+	alpha_dist: DISTANCE ATOMS=4,308

+	# Set up walls to prevent the helix from escaping
+	uwall: UPPER_WALLS ARG=z_dist.z AT=5.0  KAPPA=200.0 EXP=2 EPS=1 OFFSET=0
+	lwall: LOWER_WALLS ARG=z_dist.z AT=-5.0 KAPPA=200.0 EXP=2 EPS=1 OFFSET=0

+	# Set up the simple 1D metadynamics
+	metad: METAD ARG=z_dist.z ...
+    	# Deposit a gaussian every 500 time steps, with an initial height
+    	PACE=500 HEIGHT=0.5 BIASFACTOR=15
+    	# Try a gaussian width of 0.2 nm
+    	SIGMA=0.2
+    	# Gaussian written to file and stored on grid
+    	FILE=HILLS GRID_MIN=-5.0 GRID_MAX=5.0
+	...

+	# Print to a file
+	PRINT ARG=* FILE=colvar_metad.dat STRIDE=500

+### Getting the masses and charges out of GROMACS
+We usually need the masses and charges out of a gromacs simulation for plumed to use the XTC files.
+To do this, use the following file and commands.

+`plumed_dumpmasscharge.dat`:

+	DUMPMASSCHARGE FILE=mcfile.dat

+Then you can run the command.

+	mpirun -np 1 gmx_mpi mdrun -s step6.0_minimization.tpr -nsteps 1 -plumed plumed_dumpmasscharge.dat

+and you will have a file `mcfile.dat`.
+Note this has to be done with a version of gromacs that is compiled with PLUMED (yuck).

+### Harvesting plumed info from previous simulations
+After you get out the masses/charges from a previously run simulation, you can then runt he plumed driver on it.
+If you use the following file, then you can harvest things like the Z distance and the alpha variable.

+`plumed_metad_measure.dat`:

+	# vim:ft=plumed
+	MOLINFO STRUCTURE=reference.pdb

+	# Figure out the lipid and helix COM coordinates
+	lipid_com: COM ATOMS=313-48624
+	helix_com: COM ATOMS=1-312

+	# Get the Z distance
+	z_dist: DISTANCE ATOMS=lipid_com,helix_com COMPONENTS

+	# Get the alpha value
+	alpha: ALPHARMSD RESIDUES=1-18

+	# Get some end to end alpha helix distance
+	alpha_dist: DISTANCE ATOMS=4,308

+	# Print to a file
+	PRINT ARG=* FILE=colvar_metad.dat STRIDE=1

+You can then run the plumed driver with the file to harvest the data.

+	plumed driver --mf_xtc traj_continuous_v1_100.xtc --mc mcfile.dat --plumed plumed_metad_measure.dat --kt 2.494339

+### Reweighting the original simulation
+We can also re-bias the original simulation to see if the free energies are the same (converged) or not (hint: they're not, as we don't have nearly the statistics we need!).
+First, you are going to need the results of the metadynamics simulation in a HILLS file (see above).
+Then, you can use this to "unbias" the original simulation.
+First, you need a new plumed file that doesn't deposit new gaussian kernels and can then be used to get out the free energy contributions.
+NOTE: This is done on the 'original' simulation, not the metadynamics version.

+`plumed_metad_reweight.dat`:

+	# vim:ft=plumed
+	MOLINFO STRUCTURE=reference.pdb

+	# Figure out the lipid and helix COM coordinates
+	lipid_com: COM ATOMS=313-48624
+	helix_com: COM ATOMS=1-312

+	# Get the Z distance
+	z_dist: DISTANCE ATOMS=lipid_com,helix_com COMPONENTS

+	# Get the alpha value
+	alpha: ALPHARMSD RESIDUES=1-18

+	# Get some end to end alpha helix distance
+	alpha_dist: DISTANCE ATOMS=4,308

+	# Set up walls to prevent the helix from escaping
+	#uwall: UPPER_WALLS ARG=z_dist.z AT=5.0  KAPPA=200.0 EXP=2 EPS=1 OFFSET=0
+	#lwall: LOWER_WALLS ARG=z_dist.z AT=-5.0 KAPPA=200.0 EXP=2 EPS=1 OFFSET=0

+	# Set up the simple 1D metadynamics, increase time and don't deposit hills
+	metad: METAD ARG=z_dist.z ...
+    	# Deposit a gaussian (NEVER) with zero height
+    	PACE=1000000000 HEIGHT=0.0 BIASFACTOR=15
+    	# Try a gaussian width of 0.2 nm
+    	SIGMA=0.2
+    	# Gaussian written to file and stored on grid
+    	FILE=/Users/cedelmaier/Projects/Biophysics/septin_project/atomistic/simulations/data/enhanced_sampling/rfmonomer_aglipid_11x11_zdepth00_50mMKCl_metad_v2/HILLS GRID_MIN=-5.0 GRID_MAX=5.0
+    	# Make sure we restart this
+    	RESTART=YES
+	...

+	# Use the metadynamics bias as argument
+	as: REWEIGHT_BIAS ARG=metad.bias

+	# Calculate histograms of dz and alpha every 50 steps using the weights from the bias potential
+	hhdz: HISTOGRAM ARG=z_dist.z STRIDE=50 GRID_MIN=-5.0 GRID_MAX=5.0 GRID_BIN=50 BANDWIDTH=0.05 	LOGWEIGHTS=as
+	hhalpha: HISTOGRAM ARG=alpha STRIDE=50 GRID_MIN=0.0 GRID_MAX=18.0 GRID_BIN=50 BANDWIDTH=0.05 	LOGWEIGHTS=as
+	#Convert histograms h(s) to free energies
+	ffdz: CONVERT_TO_FES GRID=hhdz
+	ffalpha: CONVERT_TO_FES GRID=hhalpha
+	#Print to the file
+	DUMPGRID GRID=ffdz FILE=ffdz.dat
+	DUMPGRID GRID=ffalpha FILE=ffalpha.dat

+	# Print to a file
+	PRINT ARG=z_dist.z,alpha,metad.bias FILE=colvar_reweight.dat STRIDE=1

+One can then see how hilariously off the free energy estimates are by using the plumed driver.

+	plumed driver --mf_xtc traj_continuous_v1_100.xtc --mc mcfile.dat --plumed plumed_metad_reweight.dat --kt 2.494339

 # VMD tips and tricks (groan)